Shajar87/Customer_Churn_EDA_Prediction/README.md

 # Bank Customer Churn EDA and Prediction

 **Overview:**
 Bank Customer Churn EDA and Prediction is a data science project that combines exploratory data analysis (EDA) and predictive modeling to gain insights into customer behavior and forecast potential churn in the banking sector.
-The project utilizes machine learning algorithm "Random Forest", visualizations, and an interactive user interface to provide a comprehensive solution for understanding and addressing customer churn.
+The project utilizes machine learning "Random Forest" technique, visualizations, and an interactive user interface to provide a comprehensive solution for understanding and addressing customer churn.

 **Dataset Used Review**